 - (3) There are a number of advocacy and support services available through the grievance resolution process that students may access free of charge. - a.
 Representatives of UQ Union (UQU) may take an advocacy role in the grievance resolution process.
 Students can consult UQU, which can help the student to present their grievance. - b.
-The University's Student Services staff do not advocate on behalf of students, however, Student Services staff can provide students with documentation attesting to circumstances that may be taken into account by the University in considering a grievance or an appeal (for example, evidence of attendance at a personal counselling appointment). - c.
-In cases of alleged discrimination or harassment (including sexual harassment), students may see a DISCRIMINATION OF DISCRIMINATION OF THE PROPERTY OF THE PROP - (4) Where students initiate meetings to resolve grievances with University staff or are invited to attend meetings for this purpose, students may request the presence of a support person to attend with them, in addition or in preference to a representative of the UQU.
+The University's Student Support and Wellbeing Services staff do not advocate on behalf of students, however, Student Support and Wellbeing Services staff can provide students with documentation attesting to circumstances that may be taken into account by the University in considering a grievance or an appeal (for example, evidence of attendance at a personal counselling appointment). - c.
+In cases of alleged discrimination or harassment (including sexual harassment), students may see a Discrimination and Harassment Contact Officer (DHCO).
+DHCOs provide information on UQ policy (including student grievance, prevention of sexual harassment and discrimination and harassment).
+DHCOs are not able to advocate on a student's behalf or become in any way involved in resolving a grievance.
+A list of Discrimination and Harassment Contact Officers and a description of their role is available online. - (4) Where students initiate meetings to resolve grievances with University staff or are invited to attend meetings for this purpose, students may request the presence of a support person to attend with them, in addition or in preference to a representative of the UQU.
 The role played by someone in the support capacity is as a neutral witness to the discussion.
 The support person must not be a legal representative or a currently practicing solicitor or barrister.